TuritoYuenan/KEARTHTale/README.md

-# KEARTHTale
+# Planet KEARTH/KEARTHTale

+The project contains:
+- Planet KEARTH: A fictional planet created by Turito and BeeBee
-An Undertale AU circulating around a planet called KEARTH
+- KEARTHTale: An Undertale AU that takes place on Planet KEARTH